Presence-Event Berlin

 Evening programme

-At the end of the second day of the event (14 May 2025), we invite all day guests to an evening get-together in Berlin.
-In a relaxed atmosphere, with refreshing drinks and musical accompaniment, we will create an informal setting for personal dialogue, stimulating discussions and new encounters.
+At the end of the second day of the event (14 May 2025), we invited all day guests to an evening get-together in Berlin.
+In a relaxed atmosphere, with refreshing drinks and musical accompaniment, we created an informal setting for personal dialogue, stimulated discussions and new encounters.

 On-Demand